ElenaBusch1/FrequentistFramework/README.md

 ```
 quickFit -f workspace/dijetTLA/dijetTLA_J75yStar03.root -d combData -p nsig_mean700_width7 --checkWS 1 --hesse 1 --savefitresult 1 --saveWS 1 --saveNP 1 --saveErrors 1 -o run/FitResult.root
 ```
 quickFit will now treat the parameter _nsig_mean700_width7_ as floating POI in the fit while still keeping all others fixed to 0.
-The parameter specified here needs to exist in the RooStats workspace, meaninf it needs to be defined by a custom signal .xml card in the xmlAnaWSBuilder.
+The parameter specified here needs to exist in the RooStats workspace, meaning it needs to be defined by a custom signal .xml card in the xmlAnaWSBuilder.

 If quickFit succeeds (or only fails because of forced positive-definite matrix) you can run quickLimit to set 95% CLs limits on your chosen parameter:
 ```